 We focus on two underlying mechanisms that help to explain why capital cities grow faster.
-The first mechanism is selective migration, in the sense that educated migrants might be more likely to move to capitals than to other cities.
+The first mechanism is selective migration, meaning educated migrants might be more likely to move to capitals than to other cities.
 The second mechanism is that capital cities in developing countries, particularly those with better market access, attract more public and private investments than other cities.

 Selective migration: The DHS surveys allow us to go beyond studying cross-sectional differences among city dwellers.
 For a subset of 7,539 migrants living in cities that have become capitals in our sample period, we know how many years they have resided at their current location.
 We use this information to create a synthetic panel of recent migrants living in cities that eventually become capitals.
 For each of these individuals, we observe whether they moved to a (new) capital before or after it gained its political status, plus some initial characteristics, such as their age when they moved.
 We use this cohort-level panel in two ways.
 First, we set up an event study mimicking our main results, examining the schooling attainment of migrants who arrived shortly before or after a city became a capital.
 Second, we collapse these data to a difference-in-differences specification, allowing the treatment effect to vary by cohort.
 All specifications use only variation within the subset of cities that become capitals, individuals within the same city-year, and individuals within the same cohort during the move.
+We rely only on the differential timing of a move relative to when a city changed its status.
 Finally, we focus on the educational attainment of migrants only since human capital is embodied and not tied to the place of current residence.

 Figure VIII illustrates the corresponding results.
-Panel A shows that we find little evidence that migration is selective in terms of educational attainment before a city becomes a capital city.
+Panel A shows that we find little evidence that migration is selective regarding educational attainment before a city becomes a capital city.
 Migrants arriving two years or more before a city becomes a capital seem to be no more or less likely to have completed eight years of schooling than those in the year before the reform.
 In the year after the status change, we observe an uptick in the probability of migrants having at least eight years of schooling (around 4.5 percentage points).
 However, the uncertainty around most of these event-study coefficients is considerable, especially regarding log years of schooling.
-Moreover, we do not know if these migrants acquired this additional human capital before or after they
+Moreover, we do not know if these migrants acquired this additional human capital before or after they moved.
+Panel B addresses both points by reducing the specification to before-and-after comparisons for different cohorts.
+We find that migrants arriving after a city became a capital who were at least in their 30s (and perhaps already in their 20s) at the time of the move, move, higher human capital.
+Given their age at the time of the move,